The OpenAI Agents SDK Has Guardrails for Content — But Nothing for Actions

 Scenario A. A user asks your support agent to generate instructions for something harmful.
 The agent's InputGuardrail fires, detects the policy violation, and blocks the request before a single token is generated.
 The system works exactly as designed.

 Scenario B. The same agent enters a retry loop on a failing API call.
 It calls send_email 200 times.
 It triggers a staging deployment via run_deploy.
 It burns through $50 in OpenAI API fees.
-Nothing stops it — because there's nothing to stop it.
-The SDK has no mechanism for controlling what tools an agent calls, how many times, or at what cost.
+Tool guardrails could validate any one of those calls in isolation — but no SDK primitive tracks cumulative spend, cumulative risk, or cumulative tool counts across the run, across handoffs, or across tenants.
+The 200th send_email looks no different from the 1st.

 The SDK's RunHooks interface — designed for observability — turns out to be the exact insertion point for fixing this.